walquis/codelab-example/site/codelabs/git-basics.md

 ```

 <!-- ------------------------ -->
-## Sprint 1.3 - resolve merge conflicts
+## Sprint 1.3 - merge conflicts
 Duration: 30

 ### Instruction
-Walk the class through creating and resolving a merge conflict.
+Demonstrate creating and resolving a merge conflict (with local branches).

 ### LAB 1.3 - resolve merge conflicts

-**Objective**: Each student create and resolve a merge conflict.
+**Objective**: Each student create and resolve a merge conflict (from a remote branch).

 **Evidence**: Screenshot of github.com commit history, showing successful push from each team member.